emrgnt-cmplxty/fermi/docs/docs/4.tools/cli.md

 near repl
 ```

-- You will then be shown a prompt `>` and can begin interacting with Axion.
+- You will then be shown a prompt `>` and can begin interacting with Fermi.
-- Try typing the following into your prompt that converts Axion (Ⓝ) into yoctoNEAR (10^-24):
+- Try typing the following into your prompt that converts Fermi (Ⓝ) into yoctoNEAR (10^-24):

 ```bash
 nearAPI.utils.format.parseNearAmount('1000')